Three of LA’s most stylish women—a fashion purveyor, an artist, an actress—give us a “couture de force” of their stash at home. Closet envy, anyone?

 Routine mashups include jeans and T-shirts injected with edge via Maison Margiela boots, or a simple slip dress embellished with Lady Ortiga jewelry.
 “As much as possible, I like to buy pieces that are made locally by Latina women,” she says, adding, “I’m always running around, so I like outfits that I can wear to lunch and then a meeting with a producer at the Montage and don’t need to go home to change.”

 Aimee Garcia’s collection of jewelry is made by mostly local female designers.

 While Garcia rarely spends time in her closet beyond getting dressed and the occasional “Friday night dance party on my own,” she did discover an unexpected benefit to her home’s addition: amazing acoustics.
 “I do my voice-over work in there.
 I even recorded my Addams Family voice tape in there.”
 Garcia landed that prize gig, which is currently in production along with Charlize Theron.
 “I totally fan-girled out when I met her.
 I wanted to curtsy.”

 Another staple: a Schott Bros. leather jacket.

-Photography by Bradley Meinz; NATALIE BLOOMINDALE: HAIR AND MAKEUP BY SYDNEY VALENTINE AND KATE SYNNOTT, THE WALL GROUP; PROP STYLING BY HOUSE OF NOYES; BEAU DUNN: HAIR BY SARAH KLEIN; MAKEUP BY MICHAEL SHEPHERD; STYLED BY STATEMENT STYLE GROUP; AIMEE GARCIA: HAIR BY CHRISTOPHER DAVID; MAKEUP BY LIZ KELLOGG; STYLING BY STEPHANIE STRATE
+Photography by: Photography by Bradley Meinz; NATALIE BLOOMINDALE: HAIR AND MAKEUP BY SYDNEY VALENTINE AND KATE SYNNOTT, THE WALL GROUP; PROP STYLING BY HOUSE OF NOYES; BEAU DUNN: HAIR BY SARAH KLEIN; MAKEUP BY MICHAEL SHEPHERD; STYLED BY STATEMENT STYLE GROUP; AIMEE GARCIA: HAIR BY CHRISTOPHER DAVID; MAKEUP BY LIZ KELLOGG; STYLING BY STEPHANIE STRATE